hema-dharshini5/Ex.No.5/README.md

 It was observed that **refined, structured prompts consistently produce more accurate, detailed, and higher-quality responses** than naïve prompts.
 Therefore, mastering prompt design is a crucial skill when working with AI systems.

----

-Would you like me to turn this into a **formatted lab record PDF (with tables and headings neatly aligned)** for printing or submission?
-I can generate and send it to you instantly.